What is FTP: FTP Explained for Beginners

 The distribution in active mode might face a problem if a firewall is protecting the user’s machine.
 The firewall usually does not allow any unauthorized sessions from an external party.

 The passive mode is used if that issue occurs.
-In passive mode, the user establishes both command and the data channel.
+In this mode, the user establishes both command and the data channel.
 This mode then asks the server to listen rather than to attempt to create a connection back to the user.

 There are three approaches on how to establish an FTP connection.
-A very simple method is using a command line FTP, such as using Command prompt for Windows or Terminal in Mac/Linux.
+A very simple method is using a command-line FTP, such as using Command prompt for Windows or Terminal in Mac/Linux.
 Developers still use it today for transferring files using FTP.

-A user also can use a web browser to communicate to the FTP server.
+A user also can use a web browser to communicate with the FTP server.
 A web browser is more convenient when users want to access large directories in the server.
 Yet, it’s often less reliable and slower than using a dedicated FTP program.

 Today, the most common practice to use FTP, especially for a web developer, is by using an FTP client.

 An FTP client provides more freedom compared to the command line and web browser.
 It is also easier to manage and more powerful compared to the other methods.

 There are also more features available whilst using such a client.
 For example, it allows users to transfer a large file and use the synchronizing utility.

 There are many FTP clients to choose from.
 From free open-source applications to premium options.
 For the purpose of this article, we will use FileZilla, an open-source and popular FTP client.

 We will need an FTP server first, and we can set one up using our Hostinger account.